-In the spring of 1994, I spent a day with Michael Jackson.
+In the spring of 1995, I spent an afternoon with Michael Jackson.

 Jackson had long been planning a book on the burgeoning microbrewery scene of the US.
 He was planning on conducting the research that year.
 Of course, such research would have entailed numerous brewery visits and much beer sampling.
 One wag had hailed it as "Michael Jackson - The Iron Liver Tour".